mbaudin47/numericalderivative/README.md

 Shi, H. J. M., Xie, Y., Xuan, M. Q., & Nocedal, J. (2022).
 Adaptive finite-difference interval estimation for noisy derivative-free optimization. _SIAM Journal on Scientific Computing_, _44_(4), A2302-A2321.

+- Create an example to show how we can use benchmark problems.